-It seems simple, but a large set of good quality microfiber towel make life a lot easier for any gardener.
+It seems simple, but a large set of good quality microfiber towel makes life a lot easier for any gardener.
 The newest versions on the market are super absorbent, and they are also great at mopping up wet dirt and chemical spills.
 They come in a variety of festive colours and once you are done with them, simply wash and reuse.

-These are great organisers for your shed.
-Inexpensive to buy and you can put it up on any empty wall of your shed.
+These are great organizers for your shed.
+Inexpensive to buy and you can put it up on an empty wall of your shed.
 It allows you to hang up your tools and bits and bobs to keep them tidy and in a place you can find them.
 A peg board is designed so you can adjust the hanging space as needed.
 You can buy a peg board at your local hardware store.

 Many gardeners chose not to install electricity in their sheds either to avoid costly fees or due to unavailability.
 This, however, does not mean that they have to go without the ability to recharge their personal high-tech gadgets.
-Today, there are many solar powered chargers that take up less space than the average smartphone, and they are often compatible with other USB powered devices.
+Today, there are many solar-powered chargers that take up less space than the average smartphone, and they are often compatible with other USB powered devices.
 Some of them even come with suction cups so that they can be installed on your shed’s windows.

 Another solar gadget you will be happy to have in your shed is the radio/flashlight combo.
 They come with built-in solar chargers that can easily power them through the day, as well as a flashlight to help you find your way in the dark.
 Many also have a hand-crack option to keep you going even in the dark.

 To keep on theme, there is one more great invention that will bring light to many avid gardeners: the solar shed light.
 The light fixture can be installed inside or outside of your shed as long as the solar receptor faces full sunlight.
-They also work just like normal lights with a light-switch on the wall, and can handle a full night of illumination if need to.
+They also work just like normal lights with a light-switch on the wall and can handle a full night of illumination if need to.
 Most solar lights use LED fixtures, so there is no need to worry about changing the bulb any time soon.

 If there is one thing that most gardeners detest is the untidy mess runaway twines and strings can cause in storage areas.
 It is also challenging to find a good storage solution for these cords, but not impossible.
 Fix upside down funnels on your shed’s walls and thread the twines through the funnel for controlled access, or use empty cigar boxes and thread the strings through a small hole on the lid for added character.

-If you are a gardener who likes to have some water on hand for a quick hand rinse, you may want to consider getting a battery operated shower set.
+If you are a gardener who likes to have some water on hand for a quick hand rinse, you may want to consider getting a battery-operated shower set.
 They have been serving campers well for decades now, but they are also helpful in keeping your shed clean and organized.
-In a pinch, they work great as a small pumps, as they can be dropped into any container of water and you can easily move them from one location to another.
+In a pinch, they work great as small pumps, as they can be dropped into any container of water and you can easily move them from one location to another.

 If you often find yourself torn between your passion for gardening and watching your favourite team play, you may wish to add a flip-down screen TV to your shed.
 When not in use, it simply tucks under a shelf and does not take up much space.
-Many of them come with a built-in TV tuners and a plug-ins for your MP3 player.
+Many of them come with built-in TV tuners and plug-ins for your MP3 player.